furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/getting_started/furiosa_llm.rst

 Launching the OpenAI-Compatible Server
 =========================================

-Furiosa LLM can be deployed as a server that provides an API compatible with OpenAI API.
+Furiosa LLM can be deployed as a server that provides an API compatible with OpenAI's.
-Since many LLM frameworks and applications are built on top of OpenAI API protocol, you can easily integrate Furiosa LLM into your existing applications.
+Since many LLM frameworks and applications are built on top of OpenAI's API, you can easily integrate Furiosa LLM into your existing applications.

-By default, the server provides the HTTP endpoint http://localhost:8000.
+By default, the server listens on the HTTP endpoint http://localhost:8000.
 You can change the binding address and port by specifying the ``--host`` and ``--port`` options.
 The server can host only one model at a time for now and provides a chat template feature.
-You can find more details at :ref:`OpenAIServer`.
+You can find more details in the :ref:`OpenAIServer` section.

-The following is an example of launching the server with the Llama 3.1 8B Instruct model.
+Below is an example of how to launch the server with the Llama 3.1 8B Instruct model.

 .. literalinclude:: ../../../examples/launch_llm_serve.sh
   :language: sh

-You can simply test the server using the following curl command:
+You can test the server using the following curl command:

 .. literalinclude:: ../../../examples/curl_chat_completions.sh
   :language: sh

-Output:
+Example output:

 .. code-block:: json